apsking/brew/content/pages/beers.md

 slug: beers
 title: The Beer
 featuredImage: https://ucarecdn.com/928e2f02-a229-42da-9134-a3951d86734b/-/crop/1970x1367/18,233/-/preview/
-section1: All brewed on a 100% homemade, 2 barrel system by Brewmaster and Founder, Nolan Mott.
-There is a beer for everyone - whether you prefer light, hoppy, fruity, malted, or sweet!
+section1: All brewed on a 100% homemade two-barrel system by Brewmaster and Founder, Nolan Mott.
+There is a beer for everyone - whether you prefer light, hoppy, fruity, malted, or sweet.
 menuMessage: "## Follow us on
   ![instagram](data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAEAAAABACAYAAACqaX\
   HeAAASVklEQVR4XsVbCXhV1bX+971JCAmSAAkhBIXMYZYWZSiGSQiIgIAosbQgFkGl2Io+qMOjPi3\